 Over the past four decades, the media, which are supposed to objectively reflect all views, have overwhelmingly reflected the advocates’ view on pay-equity.
 The effect of this long-running lack of objectivity and balance is, I think, to create in pay-equity advocates’ minds an entrenched and immutable perception that no other view is possible and that pay discrimination against women is not whimsy but widely accepted fact that is completely beyond dispute.

-In this atmosphere over time, pay-equity advocates have, I believe, unconsciously built up such a fragility that a view contrary to theirs often inflames them and renders them utterly unreceptive to that view.
+In this atmosphere over time, pay-equity advocates have, I believe, unconsciously built up such a fragility that a view contrary to their own often inflames them and renders them utterly unreceptive to that view.
 My pay-equity view here is practically guaranteed to inflame and anger these advocates, who throughout their adult life have been fed by the intellectually dishonest media the “incontrovertible fact” of wage discrimination against women.

 The advocates aside, ordinary women can hardly be blamed for believing they are paid less than the men doing the same work at their company.
 Every day of the year, intelligent, sophisticated individuals — from Hillary Clinton on down — tell them what the National Women’s Law Center tells them in the very first sentence of its position statement on equal pay (if such important groups as this believe women are unfairly paid less, it must be true; why would they lie?):

 “American women who work full-time, year-round are paid only 77 cents for every dollar paid to their male counterparts.”
 (For a quick look at how badly this is distorted, go here.)